Apple Notes vs Evernote (2026): Default or Capture Engine?

 Long-Term Reliability and Vendor Risk

-Apple Notes.
-Apple's note format has remained stable through five major macOS releases.
-The format is opaque (CoreData-backed) but the user data is portable via Markdown export, .html export, and PDF export.
+Apple Notes format has remained stable through five major macOS releases.
+The format is opaque and CoreData-backed, but the user data is portable through Markdown export, .html export, and PDF export.

-Evernote.
-Evernote was acquired by Bending Spoons in 2023 and the Free tier was tightened in 2024 (reduced note count, reduced device count).
-The 2024 layoffs prompted user concern; the product remains active and the AI roadmap shipped through 2025-2026, but users with multi-decade archives should keep a current .enex export as a hedge.
+Evernote was acquired by Bending Spoons in 2023, and the Free tier was tightened in 2024 with reduced note and device counts.
+The 2024 layoffs prompted user concern.
+The product remains active and the AI roadmap shipped through 2025-2026, but users with multi-decade archives should keep a current .enex export as a hedge.

 The pragmatic rule across all three: keep a quarterly export of the canonical note format somewhere outside the vendor's ecosystem.
 The act takes ten minutes and removes the worst tail risk.